Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 676 of Meeus index or 1629 from Brown series.

-The length of the lunation is 29 days, 8 hours and 31 minutes.
-It is 1 hour and 41 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 8 hours and 31 minutes and it is 1 hour and 41 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 4 hours and 13 minutes shorter than the mean synodic month length.
 It is 1 hour and 56 minutes longer compared to 21st century's shortest synodic month length.

-1 day after point of apogee on 14 September 2054 at 13:46 in ♒ Aquarius.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 14 days, until the Moon reaches the point of next perigee on 29 September 2054 at 23:51 in ♍ Virgo.
+1 day since point of apogee on 14 September 2054 at 13:46 in ♒ Aquarius the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 14 days until the Moon reaches the point of next perigee on 29 September 2054 at 23:51 in ♍ Virgo.

-1 day after descending node on 14 September 2054 at 21:07 in ♒ Aquarius.
-The Moon is located south of the ecliptic over the following 13 days, until the lunar orbit crosses from South to North in ascending node on 28 September 2054 at 16:44 in ♌ Leo.
+1 day after descending node on 14 September 2054 at 21:07 in ♒ Aquarius the Moon is positioned south of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from South to North in ascending node on 28 September 2054 at 16:44 in ♌ Leo.

-4 days since the previous standstill on 10 September 2054 at 15:24 in ♑ Capricorn when the Moon has reached South declination of ∠-19.139°, the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠19.216° at the point of next northern standstill on 25 September 2054 at 05:02 in ♋ Cancer.
+4 days since the last southern standstill on 10 September 2054 at 15:24 in ♑ Capricorn when the Moon has reached South declination of ∠-19.139° the lunar orbit is extending northward over the next 9 days to face maximum declination of ∠19.216° at the point of next northern standstill on 25 September 2054 at 05:02 in ♋ Cancer.

 In 1 day on 17 September 2054 at 01:41 in ♓ Pisces the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.